-An income statement is a financial statement component articulated by the financial reporting conceptual framework.
-Financial report facts and components can be organized leveraging the financial reporting conceptual framework.
+An income statement is a financial statement fragment articulated by the financial reporting conceptual framework.
+Financial report facts and fragments can be organized leveraging the financial reporting conceptual framework.

 The income statement is a fragment of a financial report.
-The report fragment of an income statement shown above is one component of the financial report which contains two blocks.
-The component and the blocks can be seen using the model structure of the income statement fragment of a financial report:
+The report fragment of an income statement shown above is one fragment of the financial report which contains two blocks.
+The fragment and the blocks can be seen using the model structure of the income statement fragment of a financial report: